se7enxweb/exponentialbasic/README.md

 4.3 Add your IPv4 address (escape periods for syntax match) to the provided .htaccess file configuration.

+5. Run shell script to set permissions for webserver to own the user and group and have file permissions of 775.
+Run shell script, ```./bin/shell/modfix.sh;```

-5. Initialize the application in your web browser.
+6. Initialize the application in your web browser.
 We recommend loading the admin site first but it doesn't matter much.

 # Default Admin Account in eZ Publish Basic